 There is a materials index in the back of the book, an icon index (to look up activities by icon, like quiet or easy preparation), and an alphabetical index of activities.

-*Lively, short YouTube toddler clip "using fruits, vegetables, crackers, or other materials you can find at home, dipped in finger paints, your toddler will have a lot of fun making different kind of prints."
-Maybe if food wasn't getting so expensive lately, but still, very cute video!
+- Lively, short YouTube toddler clip "using fruits, vegetables, crackers, or other materials you can find at home, dipped in finger paints, your toddler will have a lot of fun making a different kind of prints."
+Maybe if the food wasn't getting so expensive lately, but still, very cute video!

 My two idea sparklers for homemade toddler arts and crafts:

 - Plain yogurt and food coloring for finger painting on a placemat.

 - Glue stick, soup can labels, brown paper bags, or old gift bags.

 Practical Life: Can your toddler clean up his materials?!
 Watch this YouTube video "20 month-old putting away play dough, Montessori home" from SewLiberated (one of my favorite Montessori blogs BTW).
 It can happen, just be patient!

 Non-Montessori: For non-Montessori crafts, visit this mom and son YouTube channel, SimpleKidsCrafts, I like that they use recycled materials!
 (Recommended for older kids... hundreds of crafts!)